 Understanding Trademark Filing Fees

 The total fees paid for trademark registration will differ quite a bit, depending on the type of application used and the total number of classes filed.
 While you may find the initial cost to register your trademark high, the protections you’ll be provided with trademark registration are incredibly valuable to the future success of your business.
 Work with an experienced trademark attorney to increase your likelihood of approval and ensure the process runs smoothly.
-Gerben Law Firm offers a reasonable flat rate fee for basic trademark applications.
+Gerben IP offers a reasonable flat rate fee for basic trademark applications.
 Contact us today to learn more about our full suite of trademark registration and monitoring services.